 Between waste from gifts and gift wrap, single-use dinnerware, and energy-wasting Christmas lights, the holidays tend to be a notoriously wasteful time of the year.
 But, it doesn't have to be that way.
-Green Matters spoke with Lauren Olsen, the Sustainability Expert and Zero Waste manager of World Centric, a company focused on compostable foodservice ware and packaging, for tips on celebrating the holidays sustainably.
+Green Matters spoke with Lauren Olson, the Sustainability Expert and Zero Waste manager of World Centric, a company focused on compostable foodservice ware and packaging, for tips on celebrating the holidays sustainably.

 Stay tuned for Olson's words of wisdom, to ensure you'll be rocking around the Christmas tree this holiday season in the most mindful and responsible way imaginable.